Send the link below via email or IMCopy

 It doesn't matter how you do it, but you need a method to organize your research information.
 This will not only help you stay sane; it will provide the basic resource info you need to create in-text citations and your Works Cited/References page (see Perdue's OWL resources for citation explanations and formatting guidelines).
 There are many methods for keeping it together.
 It's not about which one you choose, but how you use it.
 One of the best, tried and true techniques is using index cards.
 You can use this method for print or online resources.
 You will need a big batch of index cards which you will use in two different ways:

-Source cards (one per source)- these cards provide all the bibliographic information you will need to generate a bibliography.
+Source cards (one per source)- these cards will contain all the information you'll need for your Works Cited/References page.
 If you take any idea from a source, the first thing you must do is create a source card.
 You may not end up using that particular resource for your final product, but you never know.
 You may also create a master list of all your resources.
 Just

 make sure you assign a number or letter to each individual source.

 Source note cards (as many as you need)- Must be identified with source code (# or letter).
 It contains just

-This can be a direct quote (indicated by quotation marks), or a paraphrase or summary (indicate which, e.g.- "P" or "S").
-Later on, you can color-code these by subject/subtopic.
+This can be a direct quote (indicated by quotation marks), a paraphrase, or summary (indicate which, e.g.- "P" or "S").
+Later on, you may want to color-code these by subject/subtopic.
 This process will help you make connections, which will help you organize your first draft.